joe-bof/RSA-Decryption-Tool/README.md

 3) Hard-code the p and q values into the program.
 4) Running the prgram will generate the plaintext.

-To learn more about RSA encryption: https://picoctf.org/learning_guides/Book-2-Cryptography.pdf
+To learn more about RSA encryption go to page 6: https://picoctf.org/learning_guides/Book-2-Cryptography.pdf